kletobias/kletobias.github.io/_projects/Chapter_5-13.md

 root *
 ```

-The output tells one the following about the status of the service `firewalld.service`:
+The output tells one the following about the status of the service `firewalld`:

 - The service is loaded (**LOAD**).
-  - That tells one, that the configuration file of the `firewall.service` service is loaded.
+  - That tells one, that the configuration file of the `firewall` service is loaded.
   - From the line above it can be concluded, that `systemctl` can reach and read that configuration file.
   - The configuration file is located at: '/usr/lib/systemd/system/firewalld.service'
-- `firewalld.service` is loaded.
+- `firewalld` is loaded.
   - A loaded service will start automatically upon any kind of system startup.
 - The service is **ACTIVE**.
   - It is currently running.
   - It has been running since *Sun 2022-01-16 16:38:24 CET*
   - Time since start is 5h 54min.
-- The manual for `firewalld.service` can be opened with the command `man firewalld(1)`.
+- The manual for `firewalld` can be opened with the command `man firewalld(1)`.
 - It has the **PID** 796 (*processid*).
 - The control groups (**CGroup**), showing higher level unit hierarchy.
 This is part of resource management, see [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/resource_management_guide/chap-introduction_to_control_groups) for detailed information.
 - The last 3 lines give a brief history of the command.
 It is a log.

 ###### Example: systemctl stop servicename.service

-In this example, the `firewalld.service` is stopped and its status
+In this example, the `firewalld` unit is stopped and its status
-afterwards is checked, by running `systemctl status firewalld.service`
+is checked afterwards, by running `systemctl status firewalld.service`

 ```bash
 ~ $ su -